faciam-dev/gcfm/README.md

 ## Reserved Tables

 Certain tables are protected from custom field modifications.
-The default list is stored in `configs/default.yaml` and can be overridden with the `CF_RESERVED_TABLES` environment variable.
+Regex patterns are defined in `configs/default.yaml` and can be overridden with the `CF_RESERVED_TABLES` environment variable.

 The metadata endpoint `/v1/metadata/tables` marks each table with a `reserved` flag so frontends can hide them.
 ## Events